smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Upgrade Notice ==

-= 8.0.0 =
+= 8.0 =
 8.0 is a major update.
-Shipping methods moved to WooCommerce Shipping Zones.
+Shipping methods moved to WooCommerce Shipping Zones and must be setup again after upgrading.
 Make a full site backup, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.

+= 7.2 =
+Version 7.1 is deprecated.
+Upgrading to 7.2 can be done at no risk, but is needed for continuous use of the plugin.